openmeteo/swb/docs/swb.rst

       The initial water content (that is, the water content at the first date of the time series).

-   :param float mif: The Malamos irrigation fraction.
+   :param float refill_factor: The refill factor.

    :rtype: dict